strongbox/strongbox-docs/docs/developer-guide/ide-setup/eclipse.md

 ![Window -> Preferences -> ANTLR 4 -> Tool | Add | Apply and Close][ANTLR 4 tool]

 ## Install Groovy-Eclipse M2E Integration
-Install from your eclpise distro update site [here][Groovy-Eclipse M2E].
+Install from your Eclipse distro update site [here][Groovy-Eclipse M2E].
 Necessary dependencies will be automatically selected.

-## Set up eclipse workspace
+## Set up Eclipse workspace

 ### Create empty workspace
-You should create an empty workspace - this is the default behavior when you first start eclipse.
-Just make sure you untick the "Always show Welcome at start up" checkbox before closing the welcome screen to see the usual perspective on startup.
+You should create an empty workspace - this is the default behavior when you first start Eclipse.
+Just make sure you untick the "Always show Welcome at start up" checkbox before closing the Welcome screen to see the usual perspective on startup.
 ![Welcome X | V Always show Welcome at start up][Hide Welcome]

 ### Import Maven project